tueddy/DelphiGemini/README.md

 - Chatbots
 - Your own unique use cases

-In the following examples, we will use two procedures, 'Display' and 'DisplayError,' to simplify the examples.
+In the following examples, we will use two procedures ('Display' and 'DisplayError') to simplify the examples.

 ```Pascal
   procedure Display(Sender: TObject; const Chat: TChat);